IAIK/sgxrop/README.md

 # SGX-ROP: Practical Enclave Malware with Intel SGX

-This repository contains the implementations of the paper "Practical Enclave Malware with Intel SGX".
+This repository contains the implementations of the DIMVA 2019 paper

+* [Practical Enclave Malware with Intel SGX](https://misc0110.net/files/sgxrop.pdf) by Schwarz, Weiser, and Gruss

 The repository consists of three parts: `tap_claw`, `demo`, and `egghunter`.

 ## TAP + CLAW